 - Make customer reviews a priority to help build credibility, trust, and brand recognition.

-How to Choose Between Your Website or Selling Online with Etsy
+How to Choose Between Selling on Etsy vs Your Own Website

 Choosing between Etsy and your site depends on what kind of ecommerce business you’re trying to create.